 Warning!
 Protect yourself and your neighbourhood against flying chips of rock.
 Do not operate the hammer or carrier if someone is too close to the hammer.

-The hammer as a standard assembly, must not be used under water.
-If water fills the space where the piston strikes the tool, a strong pressure wave is generated and the hammer may be damaged.
+Do not use the hammer, as a standard assembly, under water.
+If water fills the space where the piston strikes the tool, this generates a strong pressure wave that may damage the hammer.